 Another treatment approach for gastroparesis is to use medications which decrease symptoms of nausea and vomiting (antiemetic agents).
 These agents include prochlorperazine (Compazine) and trimethobenzamide (Tigan).

-In very severe cases of gastroparesis, generally with weight loss, a feeding tube is placed in the small intestine to provide nutrition in a way that avoids the stomach.
+In very severe cases of GP, generally with weight loss, a feeding tube is placed in the small intestine to provide nutrition in a way that avoids the stomach.

 Newer treatments that are still being evaluated include injection of botulinum toxin (Botox) into the pylorus muscle at the end of the stomach where contents pass into the small intestine.
 This can relax the pylorus and increase stomach emptying.
 Gastric electric stimulation using a pacemaker (a surgically implanted battery operated device) on the stomach may be used in some cases where all types of medications fail to adequately control the symptoms of nausea and vomiting.